bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 # 1
 ^1^ The beginning of the Good News of Jesus Christ, the Son of God.

-^2^ As it is written in the prophets, “Behold,^*^ I send my messenger before your face, who will prepare your way before you:+ 1:2 Malachi 3:1 ^3^ the voice of one crying in the wilderness, ‘Make ready the way of the Lord!
+^2^ As it is written in the prophets, “Behold,^^ I send my messenger before your face, who will prepare your way before you:+ 1:2 Malachi 3:1 ^3^ the voice of one crying in the wilderness, ‘Make ready the way of the Lord!
 Make his paths straight!’”+ 1:3 Isaiah 40:3
 ^[1:2 “Behold”, from “ἰδοὺ”, means look at, take notice, observe, see, or gaze at.
 It is often used as an interjection.]

-^4^ John came baptising^*^ in the wilderness and preaching the baptism of repentance for forgiveness of sins. ^5^ All the country of Judea and all those of Jerusalem went out to him.
+^4^ John came baptising^^ in the wilderness and preaching the baptism of repentance for forgiveness of sins. ^5^ All the country of Judea and all those of Jerusalem went out to him.
 They were baptised by him in the Jordan river, confessing their sins. ^6^ John was clothed with camel’s hair and a leather belt around his waist.
 He ate locusts and wild honey. ^7^ He preached, saying, “After me comes he who is mightier than I, the thong of whose sandals I am not worthy to stoop down and loosen. ^8^ I baptised you in+ 1:8 The Greek word (en) translated here as “in” could also be translated as “with” in some contexts. water, but he will baptise you in the Holy Spirit.”
 ^[1:4 or, immersing]

 ^9^ In those days, Jesus came from Nazareth of Galilee, and was baptised by John in the Jordan. ^10^ Immediately coming up from the water, he saw the heavens parting and the Spirit descending on him like a dove. ^11^ A voice came out of the sky, “You are my beloved Son, in whom I am well pleased.”